UFC Fight Night odds, fight card, predictions: Bautista vs. Oliveira picks from 10,000 simulations

 Paramount+ is the only place to Stream EVERY UFC numbered event and UFC Fight Night live, at no additional cost.
 A subscription also gives you access to other sports content, including the UEFA Champions League, college basketball, the NFL and Big Ten on CBS and countless movies and shows.
 Plans start at just $8.99 per month, so sign up right here.

-New users wanting to bet on UFC Fight Night can target the DraftKings promo code, which offers $300 in bonus bets if your bet wins:
+New users wanting to bet on UFC Fight Night can target the DraftKings promo code, which offers $300 in bonus bets if your first $5 bet wins:

 McClure's UFC model runs 10,000 simulations for every fight.
 Each simulation plays out the fight round-by-round, accounting for dynamic win probability that shifts based on fighter attributes, round-by-round finish calculations with KO/submission timing, accumulating damage factors that increase finish likelihood in later rounds and fighter-specific finishing tendencies such as power punchers vs grapplers vs decision fighters.